rudderlabs/rudderstack-docs/destinations/google-analytics-4.md

 ## Identify

 User-ID is an advanced feature that lets Analytics present a cross-platform, cross-device view of your users' behavior.
-When you load rudder-sdk we a unique id is generated and consistently assign those IDs to your users, and include the IDs along with the data you send to Analytics. thus, GA creates a single user journey from all the data that is associated with the same user ID.
+Google Analytics 4 uses user id and device id (GA's cid value from Universal Analytics terminology) to identify users.

-Google Analytics 4 allows you to set a user ID to the identified visitors if **Send User ID** **to GA** is enabled in the destination settings by the user.
+Google Analytics 4 allows you to set a user ID to the identified visitors if **Send User ID** **to GA** is enabled in the destination settings page in RudderStack app.
+RudderStack will send the identified user id according to [this](https://developers.google.com/analytics/devguides/collection/ga4/cookies-user-id#set_user_id)

 A sample `identify` call is as shown: